estnltk/estnltk-workflows/enc_workflows/readme.md

 Scripts `a_convert_vert_to_json_files.py` and `b_add_syntax_to_json_files.py` support document-index-wise data parallelization: you can launch multiple instances of script and give each instance a (non-overlapping) sub set of documents for processing.
 For this, use command line parameters `DIVISOR,REMAINDER` (both integers) to process only texts for which holds `text_id % DIVISOR == REMAINDER`.

-Example 1: Launch two separate jobs for converting `balanced_and_reference_corpus` documents to json:
+Example: Launch two separate jobs for converting `balanced_and_reference_corpus` documents to json:

 	$ python  a_convert_vert_to_json_files.py  confs/balanced_and_reference_corpus.ini  2,0